 ACCOMMODATIONS: Questions related to masking requirements should be sent to email@example.com.

 Free COVID-19 Testing On Campus

-- WHO: All on-campus employees and students can take a free COVID-19 PCR Test or Rapid Antigen Test on campus.
+- WHO: All on-campus employees and students can take a free COVID-19 Rapid Antigen Test on campus.

 Handling COVID-19 Symptoms and Exposure

 STAY HOME IF SICK: As a reminder, anyone with COVID-19 symptoms should stay home.
 COVID-19 symptoms include fever, chills, cough, shortness of breath, fatigue, body aches, headache, new loss of taste/smell, sore throat, runny nose, congestion, sneezing, nausea, diarrhea, and so on.

 FILL OUT A HEALTH CHECK: To report symptoms or exposure to COVID-19, fill out an Employee Health Check Form.
 This form is critical to trigger a campus response from Contract Tracers, Public Safety, Custodial Services and more.
 Employees should also notify their managers.